Published on Mar 05, 2019 and last reviewed on Jan 24, 2023 - 5 min read

 Exposure to chemicals - latex condoms and lubricants.

 The common signs and symptoms include:

 Balanitis is usually diagnosed by clinical examination.
-If the doctor notices inflammation and redness of the penis, they will think of all the possible irritants.
+If the doctor notices redness and inflammation of the penis, they will think of all the possible irritants.
 After advising to prevent potential irritants, the doctor might also educate you about practicing good hygiene, safe sex, and about latex condoms.

-The doctor might also rule out other health condition that might cause balanitis.
+The doctor might also rule out other health conditions that might cause balanitis.

 If the condition is not resolved even after following the above methods, your doctor might suggest you get the following tests done: